-Pros and Cons of User Testing
+Pros and Cons of Usability Testing

 While we are certainly not saying that user testing is a better alternative to a/b testing, understanding the advantages and disadvantages of this testing technique will help you figure out if you must opt for it while optimizing your website/app/product.

-Advantages of user testing
+Advantages of User Usability testing

 - Usability or user testing is free of statistical errors, is easier than AB testing to execute, and takes no more than a day or two to execute and give results.

 - What you test is based on users’ exhibited behaviors.
 Therefore, experimentation bias gets eliminated.

 - What you create is based on the direct feedback from your target audience.
 Therefore, you make ‘real’ improvements to your product, website, or app.